• Skip to main content

 Examples of “large” fillings.

-Generally speaking, they’re the cusp that the filling encroaches on the most.
-(Cusps that don’t meet the requirements stated in the general rules above.)
+Generally speaking, they’re the tooth cusp that the filling encroaches on the most.
+(Cusps that don’t meet the requirements stated in the general rules given above.)

-Not all teeth with large fillings are problematic.
+e) Not all teeth with large fillings are initially or will become problematic.

 Possibly by now you’ve already been to the mirror so you can judge the size of the dental fillings in your mouth.
 Did you see any “large” ones?